 Note that the account with db_owner membership will not necessarily be able to manage the SEEMSDb database using SQL Server Management Studio.
 This is by design.
 However, that account can still be used to upgrade Endpoint Encryption Management Server.

 The Endpoint Encryption database access account is used by the Endpoint Encryption web service to interact with the database.
 It is specified in SEEMS Configuration Manager.
-At a minimum, it requires db_datareader and db_datawriter membership.
+At a minimum, it requires db_datareader, db_datawriter and public membership.
 You can add db_owner membership to this account and use it to upgrade Endpoint Encryption.
 However, please bear in mind the principle of least privilege and consider removing db_owner membership from this account once you have upgraded Endpoint Encryption Management Server.